Hard (Gang of Four album)

 Hard is the fourth studio album by the English post-punk group Gang of Four.
 It was originally released in 1983 on Warner Bros.
 Records and was the first album to not feature original member Hugo Burnham, while Dave Allen had already left before the previous album, Songs of the Free.

-The album was later reissued as part of a two-CD package along with the band's 1981 album Solid Gold.
+The album was reissued as part of a two-CD package along with the band's 1981 album Solid Gold.

+Critical reception

+The New York Times wrote that "Gang of Four have seriously compromised its hard-edged dance rock for a gauzy, overly arranged pop sound that's closer to traditional disco than to the aggressively stomping dance music that has won the group a serious following."